SMART SENSING insights

 Prioritizing necessary data and anonymization for enhanced privacy

 Prior to data collection, it is crucial to determine the necessary data.
 Data collection based on the principle of “collect first and then see what data will be used” is not permitted.
 When dealing with sensitive data, it is recommended to assess the possibility of reducing its size and anonymizing it.
 For example, it may be sufficient for a study to have a record of the year of birth within a certain time period rather than the exact date.
-That means data minimization!
+That’s an example of data minimization.

 Securing data repositories: Implementing effective access controls for enhanced data protection